bllackjack/web3-connect/README.md

   - wagmi for blockchain interactions
   - ethers.js for Ethereum utilities
 - **Token Balance API**: 1inch API for fetching the list of tokens.

+## 🚀 Features

+- Connect to any Web3 wallet (MetaMask, Rainbow, etc.)
+- View all your token balances in one place
+- Transfer native tokens and ERC20 tokens
+- Real-time balance updates
+- Support for multiple networks
+- Special handling for stETH and USDC balances

+## 📋 Upcoming Features

+- Automatic token detection and balance fetching instead of using 1inch API
+- Additional chain support
+- ERC20 token transfer testing
+- Unit test implementation
+- Loading animations for async operations

 ## ⚙️ Environment Variables